-- 5. Completion of one semester of a foreign language at the 200-level or higher, or demonstration of equivalent proficiency. - 6.
+- 1. Completion of HIS 450 Senior Seminar in Historiography - 2.
+Completion of nine additional History courses. - 3.
+Completion of one semester of a foreign language at the 200-level or higher, or demonstration of equivalent proficiency. - 4.
 Additional requirements and things to note: - a.
-A grade of "C-" or better is required in all courses contributing to the major. - b.
+A grade of "C-" or better is required in all courses contributing to the major.

+- b.
 The 10 required History courses must cover the following geographic areas and time periods (a course can simultaneously satisfy both one area and time-period requirement): European (E), United States (A) and Latin American history (L); ancient or medieval (1), early modern (2), and modern (3).
 Fields covered by individual courses are indicated in the course descriptions found in Sec.
 13.; the letter (E, A or L) indicates geographic field and while the number (1, 2 or 3) indicates chronological field.
 Some courses may cover more than one chronological field. - c.
-At least half of the History courses must be at the upper level and include at least one 400-level History course beyond the HIS 450 requirement. - d.
-Students are responsible for ensuring they have completed any required prerequisites for cognate courses.
+At least three of the required History courses must be at the 100- or 200-level. - d.
+At least three of the required History courses must be at the 300- or 40-level.
+Note that the required HIS 450 course cannot be counted in this category of three or more upper-level courses.